clark-ewerton/selenium-java-cucumber-junit-grid-docker-jenkins/README.md

 ### Pipeline as a code

 * Jenkins: `Jenkinsfile` to be used on a Jenkins pipeline.
-Bear in mind that this jenkins file is considering to use Windows as environment, if you try to set up a jenkins from Docker using Linux, it may not run.
+Bear in mind that this jenkins file is considering to use Windows as environment, if you try to set up a jenkins from Docker using Linux, it may not run (because the latest image of Jenkins from Docker considers Java 17, in this case it wouldn't work with this project okay?).
+So just download and install manually Jenkins to your Windows env.
 On Jenkins is very important to configure JDK as 8 and also Maven.
-Moreover, you need to create a pipeline that points to the jenkins file, on the Internet there are tutorials teaching how to do that.
-On top of that, you need to install a plugin from Cucumber Report on the Jenkins.
+Moreover, you need to create a pipeline that points to the jenkins file, there are tutorials on internet teaching how to create a pipeline from SCM.
+On top of that, you also need to install a plugin from Cucumber Report on the Jenkins.
 ![pipeline_jenkins_example](pipeline_jenkins_example.png)